basilex/brickwall/README.md

 You've to 'make up' or 'make down' to start or stop the docker compose microservice containers.

-PS: Project is in the active development so no concrete instructinons.
-Just hack:)
+PS: Project is in the active development so no concrete instructions or stable structure.
 PS2: I'm promise - this readme will be extended, depending of the stage of the development process.

 Good luck!